 Get your first 14 days of the AudibleListener® Gold membership plan free, which includes one audiobook credit.
 After your 14 day trial, your membership will renew each month for just $14.95 per month so you can continue to receive one audiobook credit per month plus members-only discounts on all audio purchases.
 A very small number of titles are more than one credit.
 Cancel your membership before your free trial period is up and you will not be charged.
 Thereafter, cancel anytime, effective the next billing cycle.
 Any unused audiobook credits will be lost at cancellation.

-This entry was posted on Sunday, June 19th, 2011 at 7:00 pm and is filed under Business, Career, Lifestyle.
+This entry was posted on Sunday, June 19th, 2011 at 7:00 pm and is filed under Career and Lifestyle.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.